-1960 Hollegha was invited to New York by Clement Greenberg to take part in an abstract painting group exhibition.
-1964 he took part at Documenta 3 in Kassel.
-Since 1962 he lives and works at Rechberg in Styria, where he built a studio made from wood with the impressive height of 15 meters.
-From 1972 until 1997 he was professor at the Academy of Fine Arts in Vienna.
+In 1960 Hollegha was invited to New York by Clement Greenberg to participate in a group exhibition of abstract painters.
+In 1964 he took part in the Documenta III in Kassel.
+Since 1962 he has lived and worked on the Rechberg in Styria, where he had a 15-meter-high studio built from wood according to his plans.
+From 1972 to 1997 he was professor and head of a master class at the Academy of Fine Arts in Vienna.